goutampatil3335/Smart-Ring/README.md

 ## 🚀 Overview

 This project demonstrates how wearable devices can move beyond simple tracking to predictive healthcare.
-It simulates physiological signals like heart rate, HRV, and temperature, and applies an AI-based model to detect early disease risks.
+It simulates physiological signals like heart rate, HRV, and temperature, and applies an Rule-based logic to detect early disease risks.

 The system also includes user authentication and database integration to store and manage health data.